 - Tofu or well-cooked, slightly mashed, moist legumes, such as baked beans

 - Cheese (in sauces or melted in other dishes), cottage cheese, or ricotta cheese

 - Ice cream, sherbet, or frozen yogurt without fruit or nuts

 - Yogurt (plain or with soft fruits)

-- Gelatin dessert with soft canned fruit
+- Gelatin dessert with soft canned fruit, pudding, or custard

 - Fruit cobbler with soft breading or crumb mixture (no seeds or nuts), or fruit pie with soft bottom crust only